 In December 2007, Ghostface released his seventh solo studio album, “The Big Doe Rehab.”
 His next album, “Ghostdini: Wizard of Poetry in Emerald City,” was released in September 2009 on Def Jam Recordings.
 The album spawned four singles, “Baby” featuring Raheem “Radio" DeVaughn, “Forever,” "Let's Stop Playin'” featuring John Legend and "Guest House” featuring Fabolous and Shareefa.

-“Apollo Kids” was released on December 21, 2010 on Def Jam Recordings.
-The album's first single "2getha Baby" was released on November 8, 2010.
-The album debuted at number 128 on the Billboard 200.
-It also entered at number 28 on Billboard's R&B/Hip-Hop Albums and at number 10 on its Rap Albums chart.
+His album, titled “Apollo Kids,” was released in December 2010 on Def Jam Recordings.
+The album debuted at #128 on the Billboard 200.
+It also entered at #28 on Billboard's R&B/Hip-Hop Albums chart and at #10 on its Rap Albums chart.

 In 2013 Ghostface Killah released the concept album, “Twelve Reasons to Die,” which was produced and composed by Adrian Younge.
 It was also executive produced and narrated by RZA.
 It featured guest appearances from Wu-Tang members Inspectah Deck, U-God, Masta Killa and Cappadonna along with William Hart and Killa Sin.
 It debuted at #27 on the Billboard 200.